Skip to main content

 Acute Diarrhoea

-Advice and Guidance for Managing Symptoms of Acute Diarrhea
+Advice and Guidance for Managing Symptoms of Acute Diarrhoea

-In most cases, acute diarrhea resolves on its own within a few days.
+In most cases, acute Diarrhoea resolves on its own within a few days.
 Here are steps to help manage symptoms at home:

 • Stay Hydrated: